Customer Training: Are You Ahead of the Curve?

 Education can play a significant role in onboarding customers − helping them succeed more rapidly and adopt products more fully.
 So, given the value that customer training can create, why don’t all companies believe it’s as important as employee training?

 I think these organizations need to shift their perspective to understand the direct connection between educated customers and business outcomes such as profitability.
 While leading organizations have been aware of this for years, others are still unaware or they’re struggling to catch up.

 But that’s exactly why this is the ideal time to make customer education a priority.
 Your competitors are probably already climbing that catch-up curve.

 As an extended enterprise learning consultant, I see it every day.
 Companies in every sector are developing customer-focused training programs that set their brands apart from others who haven’t even thought about it.

-For example, on a recent episode of my podcast, The Talented Learning Show, I spoke with Mike Martin, the Chief Learning Officer at SAP Litmos.
+For example, on a recent episode of my podcast, The Talented Learning Show, I spoke with Mike Martin, the Chief Learning Officer at Litmos.
 When I asked him what kind of business impact he’s seeing from recent customer training initiatives.